MartinSandstrom/mars-rovers/README.md

 * Overall refactoring
 * Build a grid and send it as inuput to the Rover to walk on
 * Build visual graphics
+* Change the rover to take the array of commands and not be single instructed?